humanitec/terraform-provider-humanitec/docs/resources/application.md

 page_title: "humanitec_application Resource - terraform-provider-humanitec"
 subcategory: ""
 description: |-
-  An Application is a collection of Modules that work together.
-When deployed, all Modules in an Application are deployed to the same namespace.
+  An Application is a collection of Workloads that work together.
+When deployed, all Workloads in an Application are deployed to the same namespace.
 ---

 # humanitec_application (Resource)

-An Application is a collection of Modules that work together.
-When deployed, all Modules in an Application are deployed to the same namespace.
+An Application is a collection of Workloads that work together.
+When deployed, all Workloads in an Application are deployed to the same namespace.

 ## Example Usage